CyMathew/Green_Tech_Android/TO-DOLIST.md

 ####Misc
 - [x] ~~Create connection with Database~~ *Aashish*
 - [x] ~~Barcode scanner~~ *Aashish*
-- [ ] Questionnaire for quick guidance
+- [ ] Questionnaire for quick guidance (turn on and off using preferences)

 ######Stretch Goals
 - [ ] Rewards System